jmrmcode/OneHealthTweetIRL/README.md

 ### 1. Download and Extract the Repository

-Download the `OneHealthTweetIRL.zip` file and extract its contents on your local machine.
+Download the repository and extract its content on your local machine.

 ### 2. Run the Script